status-im/pm/notes/transcript11.md

 Nabil: Does it have an impact on dependencies too?

 Jarrad: Not really, because basically we are licensed under MPL, MIT, and Apache.
 I think the predominant ones.
-They're all copyleft in some form, and CC zero is compatible with all that, and any way public domain is more so.
+They're all copyleft in some form, and CC0 is compatible with all that, and any way public domain is more so.

 1:06:00 - 1:07:00